edwin-19/LayoutLm-Deployment/README.md

 - [x] Write py file for deployment

 ## Future Improvement
-- [ ] Wrap up in a fastapi/flask for more complete tutorial
+- [ ] Wrap up in a fastapi/flask for more complete repo
+- [ ] Classification Model to ONNX
+- [ ] Set to deploy in trition

 # Reference
 - You can check the original REPO code here